 If an event during the quiet period requires immediate publication, Taaleri will publish the information without delay in accordance with regulations regarding the duty of disclosure, and may comment on the event in question.

-Taaleri reports about the company’s financial development, development of profitability, balance sheet status and financial status and outlook primarily in its interim reports and financial statements as well as in the bulletins preceding these publications.
+Taaleri reports about the company’s financial development, development of profitability, balance sheet status and financial status and outlook primarily in its half year financial reports and financial statements as well as in the bulletins preceding these publications.

-The Annual Report’s financial statements section is divided into the consolidated financial statements and parent company’s financial statements.
-The financial statements include the Board of Directors’ report, the income statement, the balance sheet and the cash flow statement as well as the notes to the financial statements.
-The aim is to make the official audited consolidated financial statements available on Taaleri’s website (http://www.taaleri.com/investor-relations) two weeks after the publication of the financial statements bulletin, but no later than three weeks before the Annual General Meeting.
-The financial statements will be stored in the website for minimum ten years from its publication.
+The report of the Board of Directors and the financial statements are divided into the consolidated financial statements and the parent company’s financial statements.
+The financial statements include the report of the Board of Directors, the income statement, the balance sheet and the statement of cash flows as well as the notes to the financial statements.
+The official audited consolidated financial statements will be available on Taaleri’s website (www.taaleri.com/en/investor-relations) no later than three weeks before the Annual General Meeting.
+The financial statements are kept on the website for at least ten years.

 In conjunction with the strategy process, Taaleri’s Board of Directors determines the company’s financial objectives and assesses the need for change.
-Changes in financial objectives are notified with stock exchange releases or in conjunction with interim reports.
+Changes in financial objectives are notified with stock exchange releases or in conjunction with half year financial reports.

-Taaleri reports about its future outlook by giving a semi-annual estimate of probable future developments in the Board of Directors’ report, which is published in interim reports and financial statements bulletins.
+Taaleri reports about its future outlook by giving a semi-annual estimate of probable future developments in the Board of Directors’ report, which is published in half year financial reports and financial statements bulletins.
 Because of the poor predictability of the financial markets, the company does not give detailed earnings forecasts, but strives to provide a general picture of the future outlook to the best of its ability.

 Taaleri follows the markets’ earnings expectations.
 Taaleri does not correct analysts’ forecasts and does not comment the company’s valuation or share price performance.
 If market expectations and predictions diverge substantially from the estimates given by the company, Taaleri will pay special attention to the accuracy of its communications and to explaining strategic logic.